devzl/Horse-Racing-PRG/README.md

-# DO NOT NOT INTERACT WITH THIS CODEBASE
+# DO NOT NOT RUN THIS CODEBASE

 This codebase was made by recruiter scammers. and this is a fork to keep a copy of it.
 The server side will try to steal your data if you run the app.